 Kubrick, I read, wanted Marie Windsor for this part after seeing her in The Narrow Margin, which is a film with a very problematic plot, but has a wonderful train set, is beautifully shot and edited, and Marie in it is pretty phenomenal.

 Papa and Mama--And the climax to this exciting story?

 This conversation, which ends up absent a punch line, isn't in the book.
 There are numerous allusions to famliy and pregnancy and parenthood in the film.
 There is none of this conversation in the book about George's ride home on the train and seeing the couple calling each other Papa and Mama.

 The Hole in the Head

-7:15 pm Saturday and Sherry is talking about George having a hole in his stomach (how did he get that, George asks) and a hole in his head, foreshadowing that at 7:15 pm the following Saturday George is going to have a few holes in his head and Sherry is going to end up with one in her stomach.
+It is 7:15 pm, Saturday, and Sherry and George are talking about his having a pain in his stomach (maybe a hole, Sherry says) and a hole in his head.
+Sherry says she too begins to feel she has pains.
+This serves as foreshadowing that at 7:15 pm, the following Saturday, George is going to have a few holes in his head and Sherry is going to end up with one in her stomach.